SeeYouSpaceCowboy/a-junior-dev-react/README.md

     alt="A Junior Dev Screenshot"
     width="700" />
     </br>
     A minimal job board created for new developers.
-See it [live](https://ajuniordev.herokuapp.com).
+See it <a href='https://ajuniordev.herokuapp.com'>live</a>.
 </p>

 ## Getting Started with A Junior Dev